CluelessBiker/project2-master-universe/README.md

 ## Testing
 - The default page image, along with the favicon were loading in the gitpod preview of the site, however would not load through the link generated in github.
 A friend suggested that the error lay with my file paths starting with a "/", and that my image name also contained a space.
 Once the space & the starting "/" were removed, the issue was resolved.
 Thank you [Mats](https://github.com/Pelikantapeten).
+- I struggled to understand how to add an event listener that would also indicate which radio button was toggled.
+After several hours of trying to understand what I was doing wrong, I contacted C.I. tutor support, and Ger was king enough to show me I had a an errant capital letter in my JS file.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.